 Salaries are set by a formula based on years of service, so as to avoid individual negotiations and invidious distinctions.
 There is no allowance for prior service elsewhere, but some adjustment can be made to an entering salary to match a previous salary.
 Benefits are equivalent to approximately 30 percent of salary, and include generous medical benefits, TIAA-CREF retirement contributions, and dependent tuition benefits.
 Sabbaticals are generous—a full year at full pay.
 They are, if possible, awarded to all those who are eligible, not competitively, but by length of service since the last one.

-We are accepting applications for the 2023-24 academic year.
+We are no longer accepting applications for the 2023-2024 academic year.

 Upon reading your completed application, the faculty committee responsible for appointments, the Instruction Committee, will decide whether to invite you for an interview.

 An application will be complete when the Dean’s office has received the following items: